FAIR Estate & Probate Guide

 • Should the executor coordinate with counsel before ordering the appraisal?
 Yes.
 Early attorney or CPA alignment helps confirm valuation date, filing expectations, and whether the estate needs one report, multiple specialist reports, or a phased inventory-and-appraisal process.

 • What should I do if the estate includes several different categories?
 Do not force everything through one generalist by default.
-Start with FAIR's directory or match flow, separate the estate by category where possible, and ask whether the file should be split across specialists for defensibility.
+Start with FAIR's directory or match flow, separate the estate by category where possible, and ask whether the file should be split across specialists.